 Partly in protest against the rigidity of the waterfall model, 17 software developers published an “Agile manifesto” in 2001.
 The document provided a set of values and principles that the authors wanted to emphasize for product development.
 In particular, the manifesto’s authors expressed their preferences for:

-These ideas became the foundation for the Agile development method, which we’ve adopted here are Very.
+These ideas became the foundation for the Agile development method, which we’ve adopted here at Very.
 “Agile” (as its practitioners call it) prioritizes flexibility, speed, working with cross-functional teams, and continual improvement through iterative development.

 Agile separates the development process into discrete time periods called sprints, which typically last between 1 and 4 weeks.
 Each team member has a set of tasks that must be completed during the sprint.
 These tasks are delegated during a planning meeting at the beginning of the sprint.
 In addition, team members hold daily “stand-up meetings” to discuss their progress and brainstorm solutions to any problems they encounter.